 What is the best material for outdoor planters?
 Clay is tried and true.
 With so many styles, finding the proper accent for your garden or walkway is easy.
 A few helpful facts for choosing suitable clay planters are:

 - Consider the Plant – Heat-tolerant plants will appreciate darker glazes.
 Oppositely, heat-sensitive plants will like lighter glazes.
 Additionally, a large pot will give plants more room to grow.

 - Spacing – Find an ideal location for your planter.
 Again, consider your plant and how much sunlight it will need.
 Afterward, measure the prospective area and write down the dimensions.

-- Accent or Matching – Do you want the pot to stand out and make a statement, or blend in with the rest of the decor?
+- Accent or Matching – Do you want the pot to stand out, make a statement, or blend in with the rest of the decor?
 Make a statement with complementary colors and bright glazes.

-- Rustic or Modern – Aesthetically pleasing decorations often fit into a congruent theme.
-Try to match your home or business’ theme.
-Modern themed pieces will have few curves and smooth glazes while rustic ones are more elaborate.
+- Rustic or Modern – Aesthetically pleasing decorations often fit into a harmonious theme.
+Try to match your home or business theme.
+Modern-themed pieces will have minimal curves and smooth glazes, while rustic ones are more elaborate.

 - Choose What Speaks to You – A bohemian approach is sometimes best.
 Getting stumped on a purchase can make buying a planter troublesome.
 When all else fails, pick something that catches your eye.

 In conclusion, clay pots win in the battle of clay pots vs. plastic pots for plants.
 Of course, the debate – clay vs. plastic pots may continue.
 But time will reveal that Mother Nature appreciates clay pottery over plastic.
 Moreover, your garden or home will look refined with ceramic planters.